About the Abajo Enduro.

 What equipment is required?

 Your fine tuned bike & helmet.
-We recommend a basic kit of water, flat repair, snack, etc. Our trails are rough and you should be prepared in the case of a flat tire/basic mechanical.
+We recommend a basic kit of water, items for mechanicals, flat repair, snack, etc. Our trails are rough and you should be prepared in the case of a flat tire/basic mechanical.

 Race day support?